turbo-badex/kubernetes-homelab/README.md

 Enhance Resilience: Design a self-hosted environment with reliable backups and minimal downtime.
 Share Knowledge: Document my progress and learnings to help others interested in setting up their own homelab.

+This homelab is a work in progress, and I look forward to expanding it further.
+Feel free to explore the repository, provide feedback, or draw inspiration for your own Kubernetes journey!